aborruso/json2xml/README.md

 # JSON2XML

-A commandline tool, written python and based on xmltodict, to convert a JSON source to XML output
+A commandline tool, written in python and based on xmltodict, to convert a JSON source to XML output

 Run it in this way